 If the parasite is present in your intestinal tissues, the treatment must address not only the organism but also any damage to your infected organs.
 Surgery may be necessary if the colon or peritoneal tissues have perforations.

-Amebiasis generally responds well to treatment and should clear up in about two weeks.
-If you have a more serious case where the parasite appears in your internal tissues or organs, your outlook is still good as long as you receive appropriate medical treatment.
+Amebiasis generally responds well to treatment and should clear up in about 2 weeks.
+If you have a more serious case where the parasite appears in your internal tissues or organs, your outlook is still good as long as you get appropriate medical treatment.
 If amebiasis is left untreated, however, it can be deadly.